658

 208

-Caesar von Hofacker was a German Luftwaffe Lieutenant Colonel and member of the 20 July plot against Adolf Hitler.
+Caesar von Hofacker was a German Luftwaffe Lieutenant Colonel and leading member of the 20 July plot against Adolf Hitler.

 182